• +91 9902461116

 }

-4. Use a modern PHP framework
+4. Use a Modern PHP Framework

-// NEVER do this — vulnerable to SQL injection
+// Vulnerable to SQL injection attack

 $query = "SELECT * FROM users WHERE email = '$email'";